 1. (25-27) The promise that all Israel will be saved.

 a.
-Paul’s warning to us that we should not be wise in your own opinion should remind us to take what he says here soberly.
+Lest you be wise in your own opinion: This is a warning to take this soberly.
 Christians must not be ignorant of this mystery.

 b.
-Blindness in part has happened to Israel: Paul summarizes his point from Romans 11:11-24 is summarized.
-God’s purpose in allowing hardening in part to come upon Israel is so that the fullness of the Gentiles can come in.
+Blindness in part has happened to Israel: Paul summarizes his point from Romans 11:11-24.
+God’s purpose in allowing blindness in part to come upon Israel is so that the fullness of the Gentiles can come in.

 c.
-However, when that fullness of the Gentiles has come in, God will once again turn the attention of His plan of the ages specifically on Israel again, so that all Israel will be saved.
+Until the fullness of the Gentiles has come in: At that time, God will once again turn the attention of His plan of the ages specifically on Israel again, so that all Israel will be saved.
 God’s plan of the ages does not set its attention on everyone equally through all ages.

 ii.
-Another proof that this is not spiritual Israel is because Paul says this is a mystery - and it is no mystery that spiritual Israel will be saved.
+We also know this is not “spiritual Israel” because Paul says this is a mystery – and it is no mystery that spiritual Israel will be saved.

 iii.
 Harrison on all Israel: “It was the view of Calvin, for example, that the entire company of the redeemed, both Jew and Gentile, is intended.
 But Israel has not been used of Gentiles in these chapters, and it is doubtful that such is the case in any of Paul’s writings.”